Alternative Education Programs

 Supporting Families With Alternative Education Options

-Alternative Education Programs are unique educational programs for youth seeking an alternative to the traditional school setting.
-Over 1,000 students are served annually throughout Santa Cruz County at 19 small school sites, receiving individual and small group instruction in supportive environment.
-Each school site is unique and designed towards the community it serves.
-The focus of our programs is on academics, independent living skills, school-to-work transition and self-esteem.
-Students work towards a high school diploma.
+Alternative Education provides unique school opportunities for students throughout the county.
+Over 1,000 students are served annually at 24 small school programs.
+At each, students receive individual and small group instruction in a supportive environment.
+Each school program is designed to fit the community it serves.
+We focus on academics, independent living skills, school-to-work transitions and self-esteem.
+All Students work towards a high school diploma.

 Our Mission

-The mission of the Santa Cruz County Office Alternative Education Program is to provide a safe, supportive learning environment that empowers students to achieve academic, social, and vocational excellence.
+The mission of the Santa Cruz County Office Alternative Education Program is to create safe, supportive, community-based environments where all students can grow academically, socially, and emotionally to become agents of their own futures.

 Our Philosophy